AMISHTechno/redshiftAMISH/README.md

 ## Overview 🌠

 Welcome to RedShiftOps' Hubble JWT Log Analyzer & Insight Generator.
-Designed to offer unparalleled log analysis, this system is akin to having the Hubble Space Telescope for your data.
-It securely processes log data through advanced machine learning algorithms and feeds insightful analytics into the ELK stack for in-depth exploration and visualization. 📊
+Enhanced long analysis, this system is akin to having the Hubble Space Telescope for your data.
+It securely processes log data through advanced machine learning algorithms, feeds insightful analytics into the ELK stack for in-depth exploration and visualization. 📊

 ## Core Functionality ⚙️